MeMyselfMirai/Released-as-Homebrew/README.md

     * "magician": Character token does not appear in Demon Info.
     * "banshee": Raising more than one hand is not available.
     * "cannibal", "philosopher", "pixie": Ability gaining reminder tokens do not show the seat on the night order.
+    * "vortox": Global ST notes, such as "Townsfolk abilities yield false information", is not available.
     * "atheist": Global duplicate characters is not available.
     * "bootlegger": Bootlegger rules do not appear (for a Homebrew bootlegger).

 ## Changelog
+### 0.140.0
+* Vortox
 ### 0.139.0
 * Vigormortis
 ### 0.138.0